chavesjoabe/java-scripts/README.md

 - Create solutions to have code base to future consultation;
 - See my progress;

+### Files Content
+- ListIteration.java
+    - Create a list of ids
+    - Create a HashMap using the ID's
+    - Use HashMap methods
+    - Create scenarios to iterate over lists
+    - Print the result

 Fell free to create new scripts and open PR's to merge to my repo.